neogaialab/strigi/docs/overview/introduction.md

 - **Basic understanding of command line interface (CLI)**: While Strigi strives to be user-friendly, some familiarity with the command line will be beneficial for interacting with the tool.
 - **Gemini API key**: Authentication using a Gemini API key is essential to unlock core functionalities within Strigi.
 - **An internet connection**: Access to an internet connection is imperative for Strigi's core functionalities, as it relies on connectivity to utilize the Gemini API.

+## Project Management

+We believe in transparent project management.
+If you’re curious about Strigi’s development process, upcoming features, or brainstorming sessions, we invite you to explore our approach.
+Visit our [Project Management section]([./CONTRIBUTING.md#project-management](https://github.com/neogaialab/strigi/blob/main/CONTRIBUTING.md#project-management)) for a closer look at how we plan, build, and evolve Strigi.